 In our continuing effort to achieve educational excellence, it is imperative that we work closely with parents and members of our community.
 Strong communication is absolutely essential to ensure that this happens.
-The World's Best Workforce Plan will allow you to see our accomplishments, as well as areas in which more growth is necessary.
+The Comprehensive Achievement and Civic Readiness Plan will allow you to see our accomplishments, as well as areas in which more growth is necessary.

-This past year, thanks to the commitment of our staff, students, and parents, Hancock Public School continued to surpass the state averages in most areas on the Minnesota Comprehensive Assessments (MCA Tests).
+This past year, thanks to the commitment of our staff, students, and parents, Hancock Public School surpassed the state averages in all areas on the Minnesota Comprehensive Assessments (MCA Tests).
 This is something to celebrate.
 However, success should not just be measured by how students perform on a test.
 A number of other factors also play a role in the success of our students.
 Some of these include: A highly trained and dedicated staff, rigorous classes, the large number of college classes that are offered, and participation in extracurricular activities.